 Walking through nature, getting to know the country and its people, and taking a break from everyday life.
 This is all possible on Bavaria’s hiking trails.
 The Danube-Ries region is an insider tip in this respect.

-It all started with a big bang more than 14 million years ago.
-An asteroid crashed into the earth, hurled millions of tonnes of earth and stones into the air and left behind an around 24 kilometre crater, traces of which can still be seen today.
-Where did all of this take place?
-In the heart of Germany – more specifically in the Ries, as the area is known today.
-It lies between the towns of Nördlingen, Oettingen, Wemding and Harburg in the northernmost district of the Bavarian administrative district of Swabia, called Danube-Ries.
+It all began over 14 million years ago with a loud bang.
+An asteroid crashed into the earth, sending millions of tons of earth and stone into the air and leaving behind a crater measuring around 24 kilometres, traces of which can still be seen today.
+Where did this happen?
+In the middle of Germany – or to be more precise, in the district of Ries.
+This lies between the towns of Nördlingen, Oettingen, Wemding and Harburg in the northernmost district of the Bavarian administrative region of Swabia, known as Danube-Ries.

-The hiking tours also have a character of their own.
-The Shepherd’s Trail (Schäferweg) starts outside the gates of Nördlingen.
-It follows the traditional paths of the migratory shepherds.
-Their occupation had almost died out, but today you can see them moving through the Ries more frequently again.
-Which is a blessing, as the natural landscape would lose its face without the grazing by the sheep.
-A landscape in which even whole streams can disappear to then emerge from the karst ground again a few kilometres further on, like the Gailach near Monheim.
+The walking trails each have their own character too.
+The Schäferweg, or Shepherd’s Trail, starts outside the gates of Nördlingen.
+It follows the traditional paths of itinerant shepherds.
+Such shepherds had almost died out, but they are now becoming a more frequent sight as they move through the Ries.
+This is a blessing, as without the grazing of the sheep the original landscape would lose its distinctive appearance.
+It is a landscape in which even streams can disappear, only to reemerge from the karst terrain a few kilometres further on, like the Gailach near Monheim.

 The Schäferweg gently rises and falls as it traverses vast swathes of heath dotted with grassland, gorse bushes and grey and white rock formations.
 The 20 kilometres pass with ease.
 Hikers get lost in thought as they marvel at the exceptional natural surroundings – a real pleasure and a wonderful way to experience the landscape of Bavaria from a different perspective.